 - shellfish including crab, lobster, and shrimp

-It is estimated that between five and ten percent of the general population has a latex allergy.
-The number of healthcare workers affected is much higher than average.
+The number of healthcare workers affected by latex allergies is much higher than average.
 In fact, the Asthma and Allergy Foundation of America estimates that between 8 and 17 percent of all healthcare workers have the allergy.
-The increased use of latex gloves is thought to be the main reason for the higher rates in this group.
+The increased use and exposure to latex is thought to be the main reason for the higher rates in this group.

 Others who are at increased risk include: